Introduction to Data Integrity & Validation for the UK Pharmaceutical Industry

 Some organisations offer integration of all instruments, but this usually falls short of ALCOA requirements and can drag out the process as individual assessments of each connection need to be tested.
 ‘Off the shelf’ software solutions are seen to be the preferred way to digitise paper-based approaches as they are tested more rigorously and simplify the validation process, even when connecting multiple machines and instruments.5

 Beyond these practical challenges, businesses also have to contend with a complex regulatory landscape that continues to shift.
-To combat the recent spike in compliance failings, the World Health Organisation, UK Medicines and Healthcare Products Regulatory Agency (MHRA) and US Food and Drug Administration (FDA) have all issued draft guidance for maintaining data integrity.
-For manufacturers, these updates will also run alongside other requirements, such as GAMP® 5 issued by the International Society for Pharmaceutical Engineering, which defines good practice when using automated systems in the sector.
+To combat the recent spike in compliance failings, the World Health Organisation, UK Medicines and Healthcare Products Regulatory Agency (MHRA) and US Food and Drug Administration (FDA) have all issued guidance for maintaining data integrity.
+For manufacturers, these updates will also run alongside other guidance, such as GAMP® 5, GAMP® Guide on Records & Data Integrity, and the GAMP® RDI Good Practice Guides on Data Integrity issued by the International Society for Pharmaceutical Engineering, which defines good practice when using automated systems in the sector.

 While regulators welcome the move from hybrid systems, businesses are still being flagged for data integrity shortcomings even when using newer digital systems.
 One of the biggest challenges that has emerged over the last twenty years relates to audit trails, particularly among companies that use software with audit trail functionality.
 There is a tendency to fit and forget without revisiting the data and understanding what’s being collected and why.
 This can pose challenges when work is being submitted to a quality group for review.